Skip to content

 Stores pair naturally with the @component decorator:

-from wybthon import component, create_store, div, button, p, produce
+from wybthon import For, button, component, create_store, div, dynamic, p, produce

 @component